-In APA style, you need to put information in brackets at the end of every sentence where you refer to a source.
+In MLA style, you need to put information in brackets at the end of every sentence in your paper where you refer to a source.
 What you include in the brackets depends on how you refer to the source.
-If you mention an idea from a source in your own words, include the author's last name, a comma, then the date.
-If you mention the author's name in your sentence, you only need to include the date.
-If you quote from the source directly, you will need to include the page number where you got the quote.
-If there are three or more authors, list only the first author followed by et al.
+If you mention an idea from a source, either in quotes or in your own words, include the author's last name, a space, then the page number.
+If you mention the author's name in your sentence, you only need to include the page number.

-Then, at the end of your paper you give a list called References, which has all the sources with in-text citations in your paper.
-The Reference list should be in alphabetical order by author last name.
+Then, at the end of your paper you give a list called Works Cited, which has all the sources with in-text citations in your paper.
+This list should be in alphabetical order by author last name.

-APA style has rules on how to arrange and format citations in your list of References.
+MLA style has rules on how to arrange and format all this information into a citation.
 As we've seen, each type of source uses somewhat different information in the citation and is formatted somewhat differently.
 You need to follow the correct formatting for your type of source.

-Here's how to format a citation for an article.
-First, list all the authors, last name first, followed by their initials with a period after each initial.
-Next, put the date of publication in brackets, followed by a period.
-After the date put the title of the article, followed by a period.
-Only the first word of the title and the word after a hyphen or colon should be capitalized.
-After the title, list the name of the journal that the article was published in, followed by a comma.
-It should be in italics, with each word capitalized.
-Then, list the journal volume in italics, followed by the issue in brackets but not in italics, then a comma and the pages of the article, followed with a period.
-Finally, list the DOI, or unique identification number assigned to this article, formatted as a link.
+Here's how to cite a scholarly article.
+First, list the author, last name first, followed by their first name spelled out in full.
+Next, put the title of the article in quotation marks, giving each word a capital letter and ending with a period.
+After the article title, put the title of the journal that the article was published in.
+It should be in italics, with every word capitalized, and end with a comma.
+Next list the journal volume, then the issue of the journal, both followed by a comma.
+After that list the year the article was published, with a comma.
+Then list the pages of the article, followed by a period.

-This is what a journal article citation in APA style should look like in your reference list.
+This is what a journal article citation in MLA style should look like in your Works Cited list.
 As you can see, small details like punctuation and italics make a difference, so pay attention to them.

-You'll need to refer to a guide to APA style that lists all the citation rules you need to follow for different types of sources.
+You'll need to refer to a guide to MLA style that lists all the citation rules you need to follow for different types of sources, like books.
 You'll find links on this page.